taunoe/tauno-serial-plotter/README.md

 ## Plot settings

-Once the graph is created it is possible to change the additional graph settings.
+Once the plot (graph) is created it is possible to change the additional plot settings.
 Like to disable auto-resize on x or-axis y-axis.
 Or to export data.

-**Right-click** on the graph area.
+**Right-click** on the plot area.

 ![Graph settings](img/graph-settings.png)